wgerdes/Fuzzy_Logic_in_DSR/readme.md

 ## Dataset Preprocessing

-First, download the PaySim dataset from this Kaggle competition.
-Change the filename to paysim.csv and move it to the root directory.
+First, download the PaySim dataset from this Kaggle competition: https://www.kaggle.com/datasets/ealaxi/paysim1 Change the filename to paysim.csv and move it to the root directory.

 Data preprocessing is done by running Data_preparation.ipynb.